mjneary10/shaunagra-test/content/cards/baby/personalised-twins-christening-card-cute-babies-and-teddies.md

 description = "This is one of our cutest personalised twins christening cards, suitable for boys or girls, with striking colors and cute babies and teddies.
 You can choose from 4 designs at checkout."
 +++

+This is one of our cutest personalised twins christening cards, suitable for boys or girls, with striking colors and cute babies and teddies.
+You can choose from 4 designs at checkout.